Welfare queen

 "Welfare queen" is a derogatory term used in the United States to describe individuals who are perceived to misuse or abuse the welfare system, often through fraudulent means, child endangerment, or manipulation.
 The media's coverage of welfare fraud began in the early 1960s and was featured in general-interest publications such as Reader's Digest.
 The term gained widespread recognition following media reporting in 1974 regarding the case of Linda Taylor.
-It was further popularized by Ronald Reagan during his 1976 presidential campaign when he frequently embellished Taylor's story in his speeches.
+Accounts of her activities were used by Ronald Reagan, beginning with his 1976 presidential campaign, although he never identified her by name or race.

 Since its inception, the phrase "welfare queen" has remained a stigmatizing label and has at times been disproportionately associated with black, single mothers.
 This stereotype implies that these women intentionally have multiple children to maximize their welfare benefits, avoid seeking employment, and live extravagantly at the expense of taxpayers.
-As a result, it has been widely criticized as racist by many observers.
-Besides, many white, Latino, Asian, and Arab Americans are welfare recipients.
+As a result, it has been widely criticized as racist by many observers, as many white, Latino, Asian, Jewish and Arab Americans are also welfare recipients.

 Although women in the U.S. could no longer stay on welfare indefinitely after the federal government launched the Temporary Assistance for Needy Families (TANF) program in 1996, the term remains a trope in the American dialogue on poverty and negatively shapes welfare policies and outcomes for these families.